Queen Mary 2

 Renowned international artists were commissioned to produce over 300 original works of art valued at over $5 million.
 For history buffs, the museum-quality Maritime Quest exhibit is a fascinating tour that takes you back to the golden era of transatlantic cruising.

-Exclusive lounges and dining for guests staying in cruise ship suites has become popular over the past decade.
+Exclusive lounges and dining for guests staying in cruise ship suites have become popular over the past decade.
 Like commercial airliners, all classic ocean liners had different classes, and the Queen Mary 2 is no different.
-The ship has four different categories of accommodations--Queens Grill, Princess Grill, Britannia Club, and Britannia.
+The ship has four different categories of accommodations: Queens Grill, Princess Grill, Britannia Club, and Britannia.
 At least a dozen different types of cabins and suites make up the four categories.
 Guests are assigned to different dining venues based on their level of accommodation.

 The Carinthia Lounge serves an alternative breakfast and lunch along premium coffees.
 This lounge occupies the former Wintergarden space.
 This transformation is one of the many on the Queen Mary 2.
 Those who have sailed on her before will love the changes, and those who have not will appreciate the elegance and classic lines of this traditional ocean liner.